Albanian Ionian Sea Coast: Tourism

 Tourism is considered one of the largest industries in the economy of Albania.
-It has significantly increased since following the fall of communism in the country.
+It has significantly increased since the fall of communism in the country.
 The country has a rich historical and cultural heritage and natural beauty varying from clear turquoise waters fringed by sandy and rocky beaches to contrasting mountainous interior.

 The Albanian Ionian Sea Coast has a great cultural and architectural heritage, expressed in the region's churches, monasteries, mosques, citadels, castles, villages and so on, found in the main cities but also in smaller villages scattered alongside the region.
 The sunny, hot climate, landscape scenery, delicious cuisine, vast history and the diverse architecture attract many tourists from Albania and other countries.

 The tourist season peaks in the summer months, although people visit the region all year round.
 The Albanian Riviera has been repeatedly recognized as the country's best and popular coast by several prestigious papers and organizations for its natural beauties.
 The Port of Sarandë is port for a wide variety of cruise lines offering trips to exciting destinations around the coast.
 The majority of cruise lines anchoring at the port includes ships from MSC, Holland America, P&O, Oceania, Regent Seven Seas and so on.